jedr/JokeCentral/README.md

 docker run --rm -it --publish 5000:80 joke-central
 ```

+Go to <http://localhost:5000>.
+You should see a line of text containing a joke.

 ### Running on bare metal

 This should run on either Windows, Linux or MacOS.